 We can say that Rockland operators of the form (\ref{Rock}) generalize to general homogeneous groups the family of sublaplacians on Carnot groups.
 Note, instead, that H\"{o}rmander operators (\ref{Hor}) are not a special case of (\ref{Rock}), unless the \emph{drift }$X_{0}$ is lacking.
-Nevertheless, if (\ref{Hor}) is $2$-homogeneous and left invariant on a homogeneous group, then it is a Rockland operator.
-Note that any composition of two Rockland operators is still a Rockland operator (because it is still left invariant, homogeneous, and hypoelliptic).
-For instance, any \emph{power }of a left invariant homogeneous operator of type (\ref{Hor}) or (\ref{Rock}) is a Rockland operator.
+Nevertheless, if (\ref{Hor}) is $2$-homogeneous and left-invariant on a homogeneous group, then it is a Rockland operator.
+Note that any composition of two Rockland operators is still a Rockland operator (because it is still left-invariant, homogeneous, and hypoelliptic).
+For instance, any \emph{power} of a left-invariant homogeneous operator of type (\ref{Hor}) or (\ref{Rock}) is a Rockland operator.
 Here we have tacitly exploited a simple fact which is worthwhile to be pointed out explicitly:

 \begin{remark} The composition of two operators $L,M$, which are hypoelliptic in $\Omega\subseteq\mathbb{R}^{n}$, is still hypoelliptic.
 Namely, if $u\in\mathcal{D}^{\prime}\left( \Omega\right) $ and for some open $\Omega^{\prime}\subseteq\Omega$ we know that $L\left( Mu\right) \in C^{\infty}\left( \Omega^{\prime}\right) ,$ then $Mu\in C^{\infty}\left( \Omega^{\prime}\right) $ because $L$ is hypoelliptic, and then $u\in C^{\infty}\left( \Omega^{\prime}\right) $ because $M$ is hypoelliptic. \end{remark}